fercsi/ansible-playground/README.md

 ### Different hosts

-6To  add simply  more hosts,  or you  would like  to rename  them, simply modify  `docker-compose` accordingly.
+To  add simply  more hosts,  or you  would like  to rename  them, simply modify  `docker-compose` accordingly.
 Add or  remove containers  if the number  of containers  does  not  match your  needs  and  change both  ` hostname` and `container_name`.

-Initialization process  creates ansible `hosts`,  so you have  to inform ansible server this change setting environment variable `APG_HOSTS`.
+Initialization process  creates ansible `hosts`,  so you have  to inform ansible controller this change setting environment variable `APG_HOSTS`.
 So  add   the  followings  to   the  ansible  server   configuration  in `docker-compose`, if you renamed your hosts: